Brazil's BNDESPar calls JBS shareholder meeting to shuffle board

-RIO DE JANEIRO, July 1 (Reuters) - The investment arm of Brazil's state development bank BNDES has given JBS SA until July 10 to convene a shareholder meeting to remove the controlling Batista family from the meatpacker's management and board, two sources with direct knowledge of the situation told Reuters on Saturday.
+SAO PAULO (Reuters) - The investment arm of Brazil's state development bank BNDES has convened a JBS SA (JBSS3.SA) shareholder meeting to remove the controlling Batista family from the meatpacker's management and board, in the latest twist involving the world's No. 2 food processor.

-Earlier this week BNDES Chief Executive Officer Paulo Rabello de Castro said BNDES Participações SA wants JBS board members to explain how they will address dwindling access to credit and assess losses caused by executives and their involvement in a corruption scandal.

-BNDESPar has a stake of about 21 percent in JBS.
-The two sources could not speak for attribution because they were not authorized to talk to the media about the ongoing negotiations.

 Currently, family patriarch José Batista Sobrinho has a board seat on JBS, like his son - Chief Executive Officer Wesley Mendonça Batista.
 Reuters first reported BNDESPar's plans on June 22.